2025 Recap, Merry Christmas & Happy Holiday!

 Challenges

-Another challenge is turnover/volume vs care and attention to detail.
-Maintaining a high enough volume of regular, smaller work, vs rate of completion of larger, more technically challenging jobs, is a juggle.
-I’ve also had to pay further attention to minimising the impact of time and energy wasters, intentional or otherwise, something many will understand.
-I put so much time and effort into my work and this website.
+Content/knowledge/style theft, for want of a better term, remains somewhat of a problem.
+I’ve also had to pay further attention to the impact of time and energy wasters, intentional or otherwise, something many will understand.
+I put so much time and effort into my work and this website that dealing with such people becomes beyond tedious and simply not something I can entertain.
 Long-term relationships with appreciative, loyal customers are the only ones I’m interested in cultivating.

 Thank Yous